koenol/tikawe-budgetapp/README.md

+--- DO NOT REVIEW: SEE LABTOOL MESSAGES ---

 # Budget Monitor

 This application is a project for the University of Helsinki's TKT20019 - Databases and Web Programming course Summer/2025.